CatUnderTheLeaf/path_from_image/README.md

 # PathFromImage
-A ROS package, which gets real world lane coordinates with only image, camera calibration info, robot model and tf.
+A ROS package, which gets and publishes coordinates of the middle of the lane in the robot/car frame.
+It uses only image, camera calibration info, robot model and tf.

 ## Problem

-In most cases for lane following camera image is warped to a top-view perspective.
+In most cases for lane following task camera image is warped to a top-view perspective.
 Then goes a pipeline for detecting lane lines, drawing lane area, curvature calculation etc.

 For transformation `cv2.getPerspectiveTransform(src, dst)` is used, where `src` are coordinates of the vertices of the trapezoid and `dst` are coordinates of the corresponding points in the top-view image.
 <p align="center">